 A 1936 picture of the First Old Speckled Jellabi?

 Five years after Bogdan Zientarski and Carl Raswan’s 1931 horse-buying trip to Arabia, which took them to Bahrain among other places, it was the turn of Dr. Ahmed Mabrouk to make a similar trip for the Royal Agriculture Society.
-He too visited the stud of the ruler, Sh.
+In 1936, he too visited the stud of the ruler, Sh.
 Hamad, and had the following to say about it:

 I was introduced to the Amir, brother of the ruler of El Bahrein, who allowed me to see his horses and those of his brother.
 All the pedigreed Arab horses are in the possession of the Hamad family.
 Photographs and descriptions of some of these horses are published in the following pages.
 I regret to say that these horses, like those of Amir Galawi [Edouard’s note Ibn Jiluwi in al-Ahsaa] are not desert bred, but confined in two stables, one situated near the ruler’s palace and the other at a distance of 60 kilometers from El Manama, the capital of El Bahrein, where the winter palace of the Amir is situated.